chec/integration-template/README.md

 information about building a configuration app can be found in the documentation for the `integration-configuration-sdk`: https://github.com/chec/integration-configuration-sdk

+Configuration apps allow you to provide a custom configuration experience that you might need to appropriately configure your integration with a third party service.
+For instance, you can dynamically update options to choose from after a user has entered an API key, or you could implement a full oAuth2 authentication flow within the frame so that the user doesn't have to leave the Chec dashboard during configuration of an integration.

 ## Testing your integration handler

 TODO